Man in 90s rushed to hospital with 'serious injuries' following two-vehicle crash

-Portsmouth traffic: Man in 90s rushed to hospital with 'serious injuries' following Havant Road crash, road still closed between Eastern Road and Lealand Road junctions
+Portsmouth traffic: Man in 90s rushed to hospital with 'serious injuries' following Havant Road crash, road reopened

 AN ELDERLY man has been seriously injured following a crash.